ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 ## Considerations when you install Red Hat OpenShift for VMware
 {: #ocp_overview-consid-install}

-* Before the service is installed in your environment, a check is performed against the available capacity of the default cluster in the environment to ensure that the service components can fit.
+* Before the service is installed in your environment, a check is performed against the available capacity of the target cluster in the environment to ensure that the service components can fit.
 The storage capacity check only applies to vSAN because NFS clusters will have a new NFS datastore dedicated to OpenShift added.
 * The cluster will be associated with the Red Hat account from the pull secret that is provided.
 * The **Latency Sensitivity** setting of the OpenShift cluster VMs can affect Kubernetes scheduling performance.
 By default, the setting is set to **Normal**, but it can be set to **High** if you encounter Kubernetes performance issues.